-34 The Trust outsources its manpower and technology assistance requirements and does not have any employee on its roles and hence does not incur any employee related benefits/costs.

-- 35 The Board of Directors of the Manager in their meeting held on 19 May 2020 approved a composite scheme of arrangement (the "Scheme") involving MPPL, EOPPL and EPTPL.
-The Scheme provided for: - a) The demerger, transfer and vesting of the TechZone business of EOPPL comprising Embassy TechZone Business Park (more specifically defined as the 'TechZone Undertaking' in the Scheme) into EPTPL on a going concern basis, in consideration for which the Trust (as shareholder of EOPPL) has been issued shares of EPTPL; followed by - b) Amalgamation of EOPPL into MPPL, on a going concern basis.
+- Standalone Financial Statements. - 34 The Trust outsources its manpower and technology assistance requirements and does not have any employee on its roles and hence does not incur any employee related benefits/costs. - 35 The Board of Directors of the Manager in their meeting held on 19 May 2020 approved a composite for: - a) The demerger, transfer and vesting of the TechZone business of EOPPL comprising Embassy TechZone shares of EPTPL; followed by - b) Amalgamation of EOPPL into MPPL, on a going concern basis.